usf-portal/his4936-dh1-project-proposal/docs/index.md

-# The Evolution of Professional Basketball in the United States
+# The Evolution of Male Professional Basketball in the United States

 ---